 Holds papers of British colonial officials who served in Canada including Major-General Sir Isaac Brock, Lt-General Sir Archibald Campbell, General Sir William MacBean George Colebrooke, Admiral Sir Thomas Duckworth, John George Lambton, 1st Earl of Durham and the Legge family, Earls of Dartmouth.
 See Union List of Manuscripts in Canadian Repositories, revised edition (1975).

-National Archives of Scotland, HM General Register House, Edinburgh EH1 3YY
+National Records of Scotland, HM General Register House, Edinburgh EH1 3YY

 Holds papers of persons who served in the colonial administration including Henry Dundas, 1st Viscount Melville, George William Hope, Lt-General Sir James Leith, Henry Brougham Loch, 1st Baron Loch and General George Ramsay, 9th Earl of Dalhousie.